-Somehow, i still really don’t know how, we were conned/convinced into camping at Lane Cove on the outskirts of Sydney on a long weekend, during the Festival of Vivid.
+Somehow, i still really don’t know how, we were conned/convinced into camping at Lane Cove National Park, on the outskirts of Sydney on a long weekend, during the Festival of Vivid.
 I know we are crazy idiots, but booked we were and so on Friday afternoon after a late finish at work we did the crazy pre-trip madhouse runaround getting the entire house it seems jammed into the camper, and hitched on up.

 We hit the freeway not too long before dusk, and we weren’t too far down the M1 before it started to rain.
 Two of my least favourite things when towing – dark and raining.